 It is good to note that the cavities of external walls need to contain insulation materials in order to meet building regulation requirements.
 Many types of insulation materials are available including the options of full fill or partial fill insulation materials, but a clear cavity without insulation is also used, should insulation be provided for elsewhere in the wall cavities.

 7. Interior Walls (Partition Walls)

-Interior walls are internal dividing upright structures formed to create rooms and areas within the enclosed boundary of a buildings external wall.
+Interior walls are internal dividing upright structures formed to create rooms and areas within the enclosed boundary of the building’s external wall.